-Editor’s note: This article is the second in a two-part series and focuses on improving online courses once they have been set up.
+Editor’s note: Al-Fanar Media first published this article about a year ago but it seems highly relevant to teaching efforts now underway.
+This article is the second in a two-part series and focuses on improving online courses once they have been set up.
 The first article was “3 Key Lessons for Online or Blended Higher Education.”

 Universities setting up online programs can turn to a growing body of research on what works when teaching in a digital format.
 One important takeaway from the research is that the process of designing courses is never really finished.
 Online courses can be gradually improved over time based on how well each component works with each new batch of students.

 In other words, each online course can be viewed as a learning experiment, where data is collected (such as how much time students spend on each video or reading, or how well they do on quizzes and tests) and adjustments can be made as the amount of student data collected grows over time.

 While that kind of “iterative” improvement already happens in face-to-face classes, moving online can provide richer data sets, argues Michael Feldstein, an educational-technology consultant and director of the Empirical Educator Project, which seeks to encourage such approaches.
 “It works particularly well in online courses because everything that happens in class is in the environment,” he added, meaning that it happens digitally and can be measured.
 “You have the data on every interaction in there.”
 Feldstein and like-minded experts argue that teaching can become more of a science and less of an art as a result of studying online education.

 Here are some lessons learned from researchers and professors working over time to craft their online courses for maximum impact:

 Richard E. Mayer is a superstar when it comes to the science of learning—the journal Contemporary Educational Psychology ranked him the most productive educational psychologist in the world a couple of years ago.
 He recently published a paper looking back at 30 years of findings, and highlighted a series of key principles in how to design multimedia for online courses: